vinod-gw/GettingAndCleaningDataCourseProject/README.md

 ### Assignment is complete at this point.

-Line 59 is included to show the code to write the second tidy data set out in the required text format for assignment upload
+Line 59 is included to show the code to write the second tidy data set out in the required text format for assignment upload.

-Line 60 is included as sample code if an evaluator wished to read in the text file created in previous step
+Line 60 is included as sample code if an evaluator wished to read in the text file created in previous step.

-Line 59